MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   Previously, only wired serial ports dispatched connect and disconnect events.
 With this feature, Bluetooth RFCOMM serial ports dispatch these events when the port becomes logically connected or disconnected.

   This feature is intended to allow applications to detect when a Bluetooth RFCOMM serial port is available without opening the port.

-  For more information, see [Bluetooth RFCOMM updates in Web Serial](https://developer.chrome.com/blog/bluetooth-rfcomm-updates-web-serial).

 - **Remove expectedImprovement in DelegatedInkTrailPresenter.** The expectedImprovement attribute tells web developers how much improvement the DelegatedInkTrails API will provide to their current ink latency.
 However, this attribute isn't worth the increase to fingerprinting entropy.